maelvls/maelvls.github.io/content/2019/go111modules/index.md

 ### Set `GO111MODULE` on a per-folder basis with `direnv`

-During the migration from GOPATH-based projects (mainly using Dep) to Go Modules, I found myself struggling with two different places: inside and outside GOPATH.
+On older versions of Go (1.15 and below), while migrating from GOPATH-based projects (mainly using Dep) to Go Modules, I found myself struggling with two different places: inside and outside GOPATH.
 All Go Modules had to be kept outside of GOPATH, which meant my projects were in different folders.
 To remediate that, I used `GO111MODULE` extensively.
 I would keep all my projects in the GOPATH, and for the Go Modules-enabled projects, I would set `export GO111MODULE=on`.

+> **Note:** since the default behavior in Go 1.16 is now `GO111MODULE=on`, this trick isn't necessary anymore.

-This is where [`direnv`](https://direnv.net/) comes in handy.
+This is where [`direnv`](https://direnv.net/) came in handy.
 Direnv is a lightweight command written in Go that will load a file, `.envrc`, whenever you enter a directory and `.envrc` is present.
 For every Go Module-enabled project, I would have this `.envrc`:

 ```sh
 # .envrc